The Vexed Question of

-North and South Indian Jyotisha traditions differ in several "style" traits which do not alter the core logic of the vidya.
+North Indian and South Indian Jyotisha traditions differ in several style traits which do not alter the core logic of the samayavidya.
 For example, there is regional variation in traditional graphic representations.

-There is also considerable diversity in prescriptive remedies, the great majority of which arise from the local folk traditions.
+There is also considerable diversity in prescriptive remedies, the great majority of which arise from the local folk traditions and natural pharmacology.

-The nativities which appear on this website are calculated via the Lahiri Ayanamsha
+The nativities which appear on this website are calculated via the Chitra-Paksha Lahiri Ayanamsha

-The mainstream ayanamsha in both the South Indian and North Indian traditions is Lahiri, but various lineage teachers have their own research ayanamsha; and several alternatives for example Krishnamurti ayanamsha are quite popular around the world.
+The mainstream ayanamsha in both the South Indian and North Indian traditions is Lahiri, but various lineage teachers have developed their own research ayanamsha.
+Several additional alternatives - for example Krishnamurti ayanamsha - are quite popular around the world.

-The question you are asking appears to address not a distinction between north vs. south, but rather a distinction of ayanamsha.
-It might be helpful to check your software settings and find out if what you are calling "north Indian" result is being calculated with different ayanamsha from what you are calling "south Indian".
+The question you are asking appears to address not a distinction of north vs. south, but rather a distinction of ayanamsha.
+It might be helpful to check your software settings.

 wishing you every success in your study of the samayavidya,